-Summary of significant accounting policies and other explanatory information
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020

 2.03 Fair Value

 The Company measures its financial instruments at fair value in accordance with the accounting policies mentioned above.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: